Best way to check if a string contains a specific word or substring in JavaScript

 The ENOENT error (Error No Entity) occurs when Node.js attempts to spawn a child process but cannot locate the specified executable file.
 In the modern development landscape of 2025, this error has become more complex due to the proliferation of package managers and development tools.

 ENOENT stands for “Error: No such file or directory” and is a POSIX error code.
-When you see “nodejs spawn enoent” or “error spawn enoent”, it means Node.js tried to execute a command through child_process.spawn()
+When you see “nodejs spawn enoent” or “error spawn enoent”, it means Node.js tried to execute a command through child_process.spawn() but couldn’t find the executable in the system’s PATH or at the specified location.

 The landscape of spawn ENOENT errors has significantly evolved: